 Export Invisible Objects

-Determines how invisible objects are to be exported.
-This is convenient if a scene contains hidden objects that are highly complex but do not need to exported.
+Determines how invisible objects are exported.
+This is convenient if a scene contains hidden objects that are highly complex but don’t need to be exported.

 As Visible Full Nodes

-Each hidden object will be represented as an appropriate type in FBX, and made visible.
-Processing time will be the same as if the object were not hidden.
+Each hidden object is represented as an appropriate type in FBX and is made visible.
+Processing time is the same as an object that is not hidden.

 Axis System